 pastoralcare@archildrens.org

-These Friends are often tucked next to patients who are going into surgery, held next to the hearts of anxious family members who are waiting for news, kissed by injured children waiting for families to arrive at the hospital, and loved by siblings feeling detached from their brother or sister.
+These Faithful Friends are often tucked beside patients going into surgery, held close by anxious family members awaiting news, kissed by injured children waiting for loved ones to arrive, and cherished by siblings who may feel separated from their brother or sister.
+For patients receiving ongoing care, these companions often return with them again and again, becoming a familiar source of comfort.